ompl/pyplusplus/docs/comparisons/pyste.rst

 `pygccxml <http://pygccxml.readthedocs.org>`_ contributes in few ways to :doc:`Py++ <../index>`:

     + :doc:`Py++ <../index>` has nothing to do with code parsing.
-Theoretically an other back-end could be added to `pygccxml <http://pygccxml.readthedocs.org>`_ without changing even one line of code within :doc:`Py++ <../index>`.
+Theoretically another back-end could be added to `pygccxml <http://pygccxml.readthedocs.org>`_ without changing even one line of code within :doc:`Py++ <../index>`.

     + `pygccxml <http://pygccxml.readthedocs.org>`_ has type traits.
 A lot of type traits algorithms from